-Barcelona youngster Moriba joins RB Leipzig
+Barcelona Youngster Moriba Joins RB Leipzig

 Barcelona prospect Ilaix Moriba has completed a move to RB Leipzig for an initial fee of €16million.

-Tottenham were rumoured to be interested but Marcel Sabitzer leaving for Bundesliga rivals Bayern Munich on Monday opened the door for Leipzig's new arrival.
+Tottenham were rumored to be interested but Marcel Sabitzer leaving for Bundesliga rivals Bayern Munich on Monday opened the door for Leipzig's new arrival.

 Moriba was unable to negotiate new terms with Barca over his contract, which was due to expire at the end of the 2021-22 season.